camunda/camunda-docs/docs/components/modeler/bpmn/escalation-events/escalation-events.md

 In BPMN, an `escalation event` references an `escalation`.
 Escalations can be referenced by one or more escalation events.

 An escalation must define an `escalationCode`.
 The value of this `escalationCode` is used to determine which catch event can catch the thrown escalation.

 For throwing escalation events, it is possible to define the `escalationCode` as an `expression`.
 When the event is reached, the expression is evaluated.
 An escalation with the result of this expression is thrown.
 If no expression is used the statically defined `escalationCode` is used.

-For catching escalation events it is not possible to use an `expression`.
-The `escalationCode` must always be a static value.
+For catching escalation events `escalationCode` must be a static value.
-Alternatively, the `escalationCode` can be left empty.
-A catch event with an empty `escalationCode` will catch **all** thrown escalations.
+Alternatively a catching escalation event may omit the escalation reference all together.
+In this case it catches **all** thrown escalations.

 ## Throwing the escalation